JListman/Scrape_WomenRunning_CAWP/ScrapeCandidates.md

 Remove candidates who lost their Party's Primary.
 This step was added in after Primaries began.

+Remove candidates whose election date has passed, whether they won or lost.
+This step was added in after special elections began.

 ``` r
 cols <- c(1,2)